Clean Code for IT Specialists: Clean Programming from the Start

 - Code duplicates

-- Complexity issues
+- Complexity problems

-- Automated code reviews
+- Automatic code reviews

 - Integration into CI/CD pipelines

-- Support for over 30 programming languages
+- Support for 30+ programming languages

 - "Clean as You Code" methodology

-- Checkstyle: Checks coding standards
+- Checkstyle: Checking coding standards

-- PMD: Detects code problems
+- PMD: Detection of code problems

 - SpotBugs: Automatic bug detection